anamdesibab/brackets-jasmine/README.md

 ============

 The extensions uses the node server to run jasmine-node.
 The node server uses jasmine-node and xml2js files unmodified.
-A jasmine unit test is detected by having ".spec" in the file name.
+A jasmine unit test is detected by ending with ".spec.js" in the file name or is in specs/ directory.

 Let me know if you have any suggestions or issues.
 Contact me at: dschaffe@adobe.com.